Pivotal-Japan/demo-bosh-manifests/README.md

 ./update-cloud-config.sh
 ```

-This manifest the second half of `pas-services-network` for any bosh deployments (non tiles).
+For the convenience, this manifest uses the second half of `pas-services-network` for any bosh deployments (non tiles).

 ## Create an UAA client for credhub cli